pavlo-nykolyn/ydalir/README.md

 \_\_pycache\_\_ sub-directories.
 It requires a single input parameter: the root directory where the search will take place

 > rm\_compiled\_python.sh \<root-dir\>

+## restart_container

+another fairly simple script that restarts a Docker container.
+Two seconds is the time interval that shall expire before the container is started again.
+The only input parameter is the container name (an exact match will be performed by the script)

+> restart_container.sh \<container-name\>